 Joan Shelley Rubin · Dexter Perkins Professor in History, Director of Graduate Studies, and the Ani and Mark Gabrellian Director of the Humanities Center, University of Rochester.

 Paul Fleming · Professor of Comparative Literature and German Studies, Taylor Family Director of the Society for the Humanities, is the Project Director at Cornell University.

 Advisory Board Members

-The Principal Investigator/Directors administrative structure will be supplemented by the CNY Humanities Corridor Advisory Board.
+The Principal Investigator/Directors administrative structure is supplemented by the CNY Humanities Corridor Advisory Board.

 - Patrick Williams, Syracuse University, Representative